Simple squamous epithelium is an example of which organizational ... | Channels for Pearson+

 Step 3: Identify the characteristics of simple squamous epithelium.
 It is a type of epithelial tissue composed of a single layer of flat cells, specialized for processes like diffusion and filtration.

-Step 4: Compare the organizational level of simple squamous epithelium to the options provided.
-Since it is a group of similar cells working together, it fits the definition of a tissue rather than a cell, organ, or organ system.
+Step 4: Compare the organizational level of simple squamous epithelium to the other options provided (organ system, cell, organ).
+Since it is a group of cells working together, it fits the definition of a tissue rather than a single cell, organ, or organ system.

 Step 5: Conclude that simple squamous epithelium is an example of the tissue level of organization in the human body.